AvivRichman/league-of-legends-dashboard/analysis.md

 &ensp; Metrics Used: CS per Minute, , Gold earned, Xp earned.<br />

 &ensp; Parameters Description:<br />
-&ensp; &ensp; CS differential at 10 minutes: The differential number of minions killed at 10 minutes.<br />
+&ensp; &ensp; -CS differential at 10 minutes: The differential number of minions killed at 10 minutes.<br />
-&ensp; &ensp; XP differential at 10 minutes: The differential number of experience points (XP) at 10 minutes.<br />
+&ensp; &ensp; -XP differential at 10 minutes: The differential number of experience points (XP) at 10 minutes.<br />
-&ensp; &ensp; Gold differential at 10 minutes: The differential number of gold they get at 10 minutes.<br />
+&ensp; &ensp; -Gold differential at 10 minutes: The differential number of gold they get at 10 minutes.<br />

 **Most Played Champions**<br />